College basketball 2021-22: Whitworth, CCS, NIC women excited to get back on the court

 Starting point guard Lizze Perry – a sophomore from Oakesdale – is the gym rat of the team.
 Her effort on both ends of the floor show up on tape and help push her teammates to match her pace.

 Sophomore Dejah Wilson is one of the best athletes on the team.
-She snagged 19 rebounds against Yakima Valley.
-She’ll play more as a wing player who can also post up.
+She snagged 19 rebounds against Yakima Valley last year and will play more as a wing player who can also post up.

-And on the outside is sharpshooter Emma Main (Mt.
-Spokane) who is one of the quicker players on the team and who can knock down transition 3s.
+On the outside is sharpshooter Emma Main (Mt.
+Spokane), one of the quicker players on the team, who can knock down transition threes.

 “When she’s hot, she’s hot,” Kramer said.

-Many local freshman are scattered on the roster, including Mt.
+Many local freshman joi the roster, including Mt.
 Spokane’s Gracey Neal, East Valley’s Ellie Stowell, Deer Park’s Taylor Lyons, Clarkston’s AJ Sobotta and Liberty’s Delaney Goodwin.

-The Sasquatch have multiple exhibition games scheduled, but their regular season starts on the road Nov.
-19 against Whatcom Community College.
+The Sasquatch have multiple exhibition games scheduled, but their regular season starts on Nov.
+19 at Whatcom Community College.

 North Idaho